Jian-Zhang/OAP/oap-shuffle/RPMem-shuffle/README.md

     -   4x 128GB Persistent Memory for shuffle
 -   4x 1T NVMe for HDFS
 **Switch**:
-    -   Arista 7060 CX2 (7060CX2-32S-F) 100Gb switches was used, but the
+    -   Arista 7060 CX2 (7060CX2-32S-F) 100Gb switches was used
-        port was configured to 40Gb for the Mellanox NICs

 - Please refer to section 4.2 for configurations **Software:**
 -   Hadoop 2.7
 -   Spark 2.4.4